This is the tale of one of the more impressive places I've been. This set of pictures is from a few trips back in 2005.

 Not much further down the path is this fun spot.
 It's about 20 feet or so of sheer descent on a bare rock face.
 The only safe way down is to face the rock, lean away from the rock, and trust the rope.
 I took 4 trips to this area around this time and everyone who either went or heard of the adventures got nervous about going through these two spot because of the ropes.
 Looking back at some of the hairy situations I got myself into between 2005 and now, I've been in similar spots without those ropes and had to will myself through them.
 I don't find the ropes scary at all.
 I find they remove the scary.
 It's all a matter of perspective.

 The falls pour down onto a huge boulder.
-Thing about that boulder is has a massive amount of water dumped on it, yet it still has some very jagged points at the top.
+Thing about that boulder is it has a massive amount of water dumped on it, yet is still has some very jagged points at the top.
 The rock is either made of an extremely hard element or fell fairly recently (in geologic terms).
 Or both.

 The most impressive thing about this location is the cavern behind the waterfall.
 What makes that cavern most interesting is the thick rock rim.